yeeqii06/SmartBrella-Hub---Ohmigos/README.md

 ---

+## ✅ Proposed Solution
-A smart umbrella station built with ESP32 that allows students to borrow and return umbrellas using a student card with RFID functionality (simulate using button).
-The system automatically tracks availability of umbrella at each station, manages overdue returns using RTC timestamps, and sends real-time WhatsApp notifications (borrow, return, overdue) via CallMeBot.
-It integrates an LCD display, RGB LED indicators, and a servo-based locking mechanism for smooth automation.
+We propose a Smart Umbrella Station powered by ESP32 that enables students to conveniently borrow and return umbrellas using their student card (simulated with buttons in this prototype).
+The system automatically tracks umbrella availability at each station, records borrow/return times with RTC, and detects overdue returns.
+To enhance accountability and user experience, students receive real-time WhatsApp notifications (borrow, return, overdue) via CallMeBot.
+The station integrates an LCD display, RGB LED indicators, and a servo-based locking mechanism for smooth and secure automation.
+A mobile app is provided to let students check umbrella availability across stations in real time, reducing uncertainty and improving campus convenience.

-## 📁 SmartBrella - Ohmigos
-📄 platformio.ini        # PlatformIO configuration (board, libraries)
-📄 wokwi.toml            # Wokwi simulation settings
-📄 diagram.json          # Wokwi wiring diagram
-📄 README.md             # Project documentation
-📂 src                   # Main source code
-  ┗ 📄 main.cpp
- 📂 lib                  # Custom libraries (currently placeholder only)
-  ┗ 📄 README
-📂 test                  # Unit tests (currently placeholder only)
-  ┗ 📄 README

 ---

-## ⚡ Features
+## ⚡ Key Features
-- Borrow/Return with student ID buttons (A, B, C)
+- Borrow/Return with Student ID → Simulated via buttons (A, B, C).
-- LCD shows status + umbrella availability
+- LCD Display → Shows borrowing/return status and umbrella availability.
-- RGB LED (green = Umbrella available, red = Umbrella not available)
+- RGB LED Indicators → Green = available, Red = unavailable.
-- Servo lock/unlock when borrowing or returning
+- Servo Lock/Unlock → Controls umbrella access during borrow/return.
-- Overdue detection + WhatsApp reminders
+- Overdue Detection → RTC-based tracking with WhatsApp reminders.
-- Penalty calculation for late returns
+- Penalty Calculation → Late returns automatically logged with fee details.
-- Works on **real hardware** or **Wokwi simulation**
+- Real-Time Notifications → WhatsApp messages for borrow, return, and overdue.
-- Check availability of umbrella in each station using app
+- App Integration → Students can check umbrella availability in each station.

 ---